UWRealityLab/vrcapstone19sp-team2/docs/README.md

      - More sound effects:
        - Window blinds open and close sound, etc.
      - Since UI is an important element for us to demo our game, after finishing the tasks above, I will work with Jiwen on that.
+  - Yifan Xu
+    - Work on flare gun that allows the player to shoot and send signal to the helicopter
+      - Find models of flare gun in asset store
+      - Allow the player to hold and shoot gun
+      - Add corresponding sound clips and light effects to the gun
+    - Display an [animated book](https://assetstore.unity.com/packages/3d/characters/3d-animated-book-67997) that introduces the storyline